Is your Kate Spade bag or wallet fake? That’s the question at hand.

 2. The Label

 On a real Kate Spade bag, a label with a country of origin will be sewn into the bag’s interior.
 There will also be a label sewn onto the front of the bag.
-With bags made since the year 2000, the label will say “Kate Spade New York,” unless it is part of a special collection, in which case it will say something such as “Decade” or “Maira Kalman” below the name.
+On bags made since the year 2000, the label will say “Kate Spade New York” — unless it’s part of a special collection.
+In that case, it will say something like “Decade” or “Maira Kalman” below the name.
 If one of these labels is missing, it’s definitely a fraud.

 3. Flip It Over